What is email accessibility?

 The minimum spacing recommendations according to Microsoft and Google are pretty different.
 In fact, Microsoft recommends that the min spacing in a call to action should be 8px, while Google says that it should be at least 32px.

 We are leaning more towards Google’s recommendations because it gives more space to the reader’s eyes.

 Here’s an example of a checkbox in an email.

 The checkbox size in this email is 28 by 28 pixels.
-And the margins around the checkbox button is at least 20 pixels.
-Which makes the overall size of the button around 48x48px, and allows any reader to clearly see and follow the call to action.
+And the margins around the checkbox button are at least 20 pixels.
+Which makes the overall size of the button around 48x48px, and allows any reader to clearly see and interact with the call to action.

 This example reminds us of the footer call to actions in our emails.
 Usually, we include small social icons in the footer.
 Make sure to check the size of your social icons and the spacing between them.

 Make sure that the contrast ratio between the text color and its background color is around 4.5:1 for smaller text, and 3:1 if the text is larger.